-This topic describes how VMware Tanzu Kubernetes Grid Integrated Edition manages the deployment of Kubernetes clusters.
+This topic describes how VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) deploys and manages Kubernetes clusters.

 A Tanzu Kubernetes Grid Integrated Edition environment consists of a TKGI Control Plane and one or more workload clusters.